 If a supplier owes money to the State of Montana, DOR has the ability to offset payments made to that supplier to pay the debt owed.
 The amount that a payment is offset depends on the amount owed.
 Payments may be partially or fully offset.
 If an offset occurs, it will be noted on the Payments tab of the voucher.
 At the bottom of this page is a section called, "Schedule Payment".
 Under the Action field, you will see an "Offset" indicator with "Yes" next to Offset.
 If you see this "Yes," and that the payment reference ID is blank, you know your voucher was fully offset and no warrant was created.
 If you see this "Yes," and a payment reference is shown, you know your voucher was partially offset.
 If a partial offset occurs, an additional line shows on the payment details of the MT Payment Inquiry Screen with the offset amount.

 The payee and/or the agency must work with DOR to get the details of the offset.
 For questions regarding payments that have been fully or partially offset, please contact DOR Other Agency Debts line at 444-3900.
-You can also email DOR at DOROtherAgencyDebits@mt.gov
+You can also email DOR at DOROtherAgencyDebts@mt.gov

 F. IRS Levy and Held Payments